What Does UFC Stand For? UFC Meaning & Must-Know Facts

 This is actually something of a difficult question to answer.
 The reason is that UFC is an organization that operates within the sport of MMA.
 It deserves a further breakdown to understand the true popularity of the UFC as well as the sport of MMA.

-Firstly, it is safe to say that the UFC is the most popular form of MMA today.
+It is safe to say that the UFC is the most popular form of MMA today.
 It is a billion-dollar company with a global reach and continues to grow at an astronomical rate.
-Moreover, it brings together many of the world’s top fighters to the biggest stage.
+It brings together many of the world’s top fighters to the biggest stage.
 If anything, the question should be whether or not MMA has finally performed above and beyond boxing.
 For decades, boxing was the undisputed king of pay-per-view, selling millions of pay-per-views each time a notable fighter was involved.

 That has changed in recent years.
 For starters, Google trends consistently favour the term ‘UFC’ over ‘Boxing’ on a worldwide basis.
 The UFC has a stronger presence in areas like Europe, South America, and the Middle East.
 Popular forums like Reddit allow fans of the sport to share information and opinions from around the globe.